Charles Eliot (landscape architect): Early life, family and education

-On graduation from Harvard in 1882, Eliot pursued horticultural courses at the Bussey Institute at Harvard to prepare himself for the profession of landscape architecture.
+On graduation from Harvard in 1882, Eliot remained at Harvard, pursuing horticultural courses at its Bussey Institute to prepare himself for the profession of landscape architecture.

+Career

-In 1883 Eliot became an apprentice for Frederick Law Olmsted and Company, where he worked on designs for Cushing Island, Maine (1883), Franklin Park (1884), the Arnold Arboretum (1885), and the Fens (1883) in Boston, and Belle Isle Park (1884) in Detroit.
+In 1883, Eliot became an apprentice for Frederick Law Olmsted and Company, the architect of Central Park.
+He worked on designs for Cushing Island, Maine (1883), Franklin Park (1884), the Arnold Arboretum (1885), and the Fens (1883) in Boston, and Belle Isle Park (1884) in Detroit, Michigan.

 In 1885, on Olmsted's advice, Eliot traveled to Europe to observe natural scenery as well as the landscape designs of Capability Brown, Humphry Repton, Joseph Paxton, and Prince Hermann von Pückler-Muskau.
 Eliot's travel diaries provide one of the best visual assessments of European landscapes in the late 19th century.
 Returning to Boston in 1886, Eliot opened his own office.
-His commissions included White Park (1888) in Concord, New Hampshire, Youngstown Gorge (1891), now called Mill Creek Park, in Youngstown, Ohio, and Salt Lake City's plan for a new town (1890).
+His commissions included the First Parish Church in Weston, Massachusetts (1888) White Park (1888) in Concord, New Hampshire, Youngstown Gorge (1891) (renamed Mill Creek Park) in Youngstown, Ohio, and Salt Lake City's plan for a new town (1890).

-In 1888 Charles married Mary Yale Pitkin from Philadelphia; this marriage produced four daughters: Ruth, Grace, Ellen, and Carola.

-Mary's father was Horace Woodbridge Pitkin, a successful businessman in Tennessee, his sister Emily would marry the artist Seth Cheney.
-Mary Yale Pitkins' mother was Lucy Yale; Lucy's sister would marry a Mr. Beadle.
-Lucy's father was Reverend Cyrus Yale who graduated from Williams College in 1811 and was a minister for 40 years at the Town Hill Church in New Hartford Connecticut.
-The Yale, Pitkin, and Beadle Families would spend their summers at their farm called "Eaglesnest" on Town Hill Road in New Hartford Connecticut.

-On March 5, 1890, Eliot published an article entitled "Waverly Oaks" to defend a stand of virgin trees in Belmont, Massachusetts, in the process making a plea for preservation of the oaks and outlining a strategy for conserving other areas of scenic beauty in the same way that the Boston Public Library held books and the Museum of Fine Arts pictures.
-This article resulted in a conference held at the Massachusetts Institute of Technology in 1890 on preservation of scenic beauty, and led to the enactment of Massachusetts legislation creating The Trustees of Reservations in 1891 — the world's first organization created to "acquire, hold, protect and administer, for the benefit of the public, beautiful and historical places."
+On March 5, 1890, Eliot published an article, "Waverly Oaks", to defend a stand of virgin trees in Belmont, Massachusetts (near Boston), in the process making a plea for preservation of the oaks and outlining a strategy for conserving other areas of scenic beauty in the same way that the Boston Public Library held books and the Museum of Fine Arts pictures.
+This article resulted in a conference held at the Massachusetts Institute of Technology in 1890 on preservation of scenic beauty.
+This led to the enactment of Massachusetts legislation creating The Trustees of Reservations in 1891 — the world's first organization created to "acquire, hold, protect and administer, for the benefit of the public, beautiful and historical places."
 Within four years, Britain's National Trust was created along these lines.

-After the death of their partner Henry Sargent Codman, Olmsted's son Frederick Law Olmsted, Jr. and stepson John Charles Olmsted asked Eliot to become a full partner in their firm.
-In March 1893, the firm's name was changed to Olmsted, Olmsted and Eliot.
+After the death of their partner Henry Sargent Codman, Olmsted's son Frederick Law Olmsted Jr. and stepson John Charles Olmsted asked Eliot to become a full partner at their firm.
+In March 1893, the firm's name was changed to Olmsted, Olmsted & Eliot.
 Within a few months, Eliot assumed the leadership role as the elder Olmsted's health continued to fail.
+Private commissions included the Cairnwood Estate, Biltmore Estate of the Vanderbilts in North Carolina, and Lady Meredith House in the Golden Square Mile, Montreal, Canada.